howdoicomputer/junar/README.md

 ### Support

-This wrapper supports Junar API v1.0 and is tested using Ruby 2.1.1.
-I have no plans to support the 1.9.X version of Ruby.
+This wrapper supports Junar API v1.0 and is tested using Ruby 2.1.3.
+I have no plans to support the 1.9.X version set of Ruby... but feel free to do a pull request and test it against that version.